nolimits-sagar/nolimits-sagar/README.md

 # Hi there I'm Sagar 👋

-I am a passionate MS in CS graduate from Pace University, NYC.
-I'm driven by a curiosity for technology and a love for writing.
+I am a programmer, I'm driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![nolimit-sagar's Stats](https://github-readme-stats.vercel.app/api?username=nolimits-sagar&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

-- 🔭 I've recently graduated in MS, Computer Science from Pace University, NYC.
 - 📝 I write in-depth, long-form articles on my website [sagarwrites.hashnode.dev](https://sagarwrites.hashnode.dev), accumulating over 20k views within just 2 months.
 - ✍️ Content Writer at [freeCodeCamp](https://www.freecodecamp.org/), gearing up to share valuable insights with the global coding community.